 Other targeted phishing emails impersonate commonly used services such as Outlook, DocuSign, Dropbox and others, and ask employees to click on a zero-day link.
 These emails typically originate from compromised accounts that have a high reputation and are not intercepted by traditional security gateways.

 In these attacks, social engineering or other intrusion techniques are first used to obtain the credentials of email accounts for targeted individuals.
 Attackers then use these compromised credentials to send emails to other internal employees, or use the accounts to launch additional external phishing campaigns.
 These attacks are very hard to stop with traditional gateways because they emanate from internal mailboxes.

-Similarly, attackers are increasingly spoofing domains of corporations and public institutions, and using their high reputation to launch phishing and spam campaigns, as well as tricking the employees of these organizations to commit fraudulent wire transfers.
+Similarly, attackers are increasingly spoofing domains of corporations and public institutions, and using their high reputation to launch phishing and spam campaigns, as well as tricking the employees of these organisations to commit fraudulent wire transfers.

 This is designed to circumvent security controls and then exploit platform and system level vulnerabilities, allowing it to infiltrate networks, exfiltrate sensitive information, and in some cases encrypt business critical data.

 The polymorphic nature of zero-hour malware makes it difficult to detect using traditional signature-based anti-virus techniques.